 stabilizer, laid the prepared squares in the hoop, basted around the outside of the stitching area and stitched out the design.

 Once the design was complete, any excess sticky stabilizer was trimmed away and the interfacing stayed in the block.
 The only thing I had to remember was to turn down my iron because of the tricot (i.e. man-made fiber will melt at a cotton setting).

-When designs like these are put into quilt blocks, I think that need some serious background quilting.
+When designs like these are put into quilt blocks, I think they need some serious background quilting.
 The center design of each square was free motion 'ditch quilted' and then the backgrounds were completely stippled.

-a background visually recede.
+background visually recede.
 In these quilts, it also serves to camouflage the natural tendency of heavily stitched designs to want to 'pillow' or 'bubble' up.
 If you have dense designs like these, you could also run a line or two of quilting through them to control the bubble.

 Using a Cutaway Stabilizer

 Now, if I had used a cutaway stabilizer behind these same blocks, then yes, I would have cut away the excess stabilizer where I could.